PdxCodeGuild/career-guide/linkedin/about.md

 - how you got into tech
 - a summary of skills
 - contact info
-- google drive link to your resume.
-I find that your resume is in a weird format when uploading through LinkedIn media
+- google drive link to your resume
+  - I find that your resume is in a weird format when uploading through LinkedIn media
+  - if you go to my [profile page](https://www.linkedin.com/in/thecraftycoder/), you'll see what I mean

   ![](../resources/linkedin/about.PNG)